 - In addition to the federal equal opportunity laws, Massachusetts employers must comply with the state and local antidiscrimination laws, most prominently the Massachusetts General Laws Chapter 151B.
 See Disability Discrimination in Massachusetts.

-- Chapter 151B prohibits an employer from discriminating against applicants and employees based on genetic information.
-Chapter 151B further prohibits employers from soliciting genetic information as a condition of employment, requiring or inducing any applicant to undergo a genetic test or questioning a person about their genetic information.
+- Chapter 151B prohibits a covered employer from discriminating against applicants and employees based on genetic information.
 See Genetic Testing.